api-platform/core/Resources/doc/filters.md

 Filters can be combined together: `http://localhost:8000/api/offers?price=10&name=shirt`

-It also possible to filter on relations:
+It is possible to filter on relations too:

 ```yaml